magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 #### Possible solution

-Delete the records from the `child_table`, if they are no longer needed.
+Delete the records from the `child_table`, if you do not need them.

 To keep the records, disable the `Data Integrity Step` by modifying the Data Migration Tool's `config.xml`.